Ah, good old teething. Wait, scratch that!

 I simply put the pacifier in the freezer for about 5 minutes, just enough for it to get cold which feels good on baby’s gums.

-We always used the Phillips Avent Pacifiers that can be found here on Amazon, but I think it really is a matter of preference for your little one.
+We like these glow in the dark pacifiers, but I think it really is a matter of preference for your little one.

 I think part of it is due to the fact that she used pacifiers which help break those teeth through the gums.